N. R. Madhava Menon

 and Committee on Restructuring of Higher Education in India appointed by the Government of India.
 He was a Central Secretariat Service officer.
+The new academic block of NLSIU is named after him.

 Biography

-Menon was born on 4 May 1935 at Thiruvananthapuram, Kerala in a middle-class Nair family to Bhavani Amma and Ramakrishna Menon as the fourth of their six children.
+Menon was born on 4 May 1935 at Trivandrum, Kerala in a middle-class Nair family to Bhavani Amma and Ramakrishna Menon as the fourth of their six children.
+He was named after his maternal uncle.
 His father, a law graduate and a revenue officer working for the Travancore Corporation, died due to typhoid, when Menon was two years old and he was brought up by his mother, with the assistance of her brothers and sisters.
 His mother took up a job as a clerk at Travancore Corporation to bring up Appu, as he was known at home, and his three elder sisters and one younger brother; another one of his younger brothers died in childhood.

 Menon schooling was at Sreemoolavilasam Government High School, Thiruvananthapuram from where he passed matriculation in 1949 and completed the pre-university course in 1950, when the erstwhile two-year course was realigned as a truncated one-year course.
 His graduate studies were at S. D. College, Alappuzha from where he passed with a BSc in zoology in 1953.
 He also passed the Hindi Visharad course conducted by the Dakshin Bharat Hindi Prachar Sabha simultaneously with his graduate studies.
 He continued his studies at Government Law College, Ernakulam, but shifted to Government Law College, Thiruvananthapuram when the college was restarted in the capital city in 1953 and was the student editor of the college magazine in 1954–55.
 He passed the law course (BL) in 1955.

 Menon died on 8 May 2019, four days after his 84th birthday, at Thiruvananthapuram, reportedly after battling liver cancer.